kubesphere/community/developer-guide/development/how-to-connect-remote-service.md

-# Connect to remote service with telepresence
+# Connect to remote service with Telepresence

 [Telepresence](https://www.telepresence.io/) is an open source tool that lets you run a single service locally, while connecting the service to a remote Kubernetes cluster.